 File Now – Don’t Risk Losing an Advance Premium Tax Credit

 Did you know that a lot of people who need to file tax returns never do?
-Last tax season, that amounted to roughly 7.5 million Americans.
+In 2015, that amounted to roughly 7.5 million Americans.

 One very important reason to file is to stay eligible for the Advance Premium Tax Credit, or APTC, when you apply for health insurance through the Marketplace.
 The APTC is a payment that helps you afford your monthly health insurance premium.
 It’s based on your income.